karllhughes/learn/_posts/2022-01-30-technical-ebooks.md

 This process generally takes just 1-2 weeks after the original content is written.

 ### Can I order an ebook alone?

 While we don't offer one-off ebook production at this time, ebooks can be rolled into an existing technical content plan or as part of a statement of work for a new client.

-### How much does it cost?
-The price starts at $1500 per ebook, which is generally an order of magnitude cheaper than commissioning a custom ebook from scratch.

 ### Do you have any examples of this kind of compilation ebook?